-- a All municipal councils involved agree that mediation is necessary. - Municipal councils appoint an equal number of INC representatives to participate in the mediation process.

-- 6 All municipalities agree to share the costs to engage an impartial and independent mediator. - d All municipalities agree on the mediation schedule, including the times and locations of meetings and the deadline to complete the mediation process.
+- a All municipal councils involved agree that mediation is necessary. - b Municipal councils appoint an equal number of INC representatives to participate in the mediation process. - All municipalities agree to share the costs to engage an impartial and independent mediator. - All municipalities agree on the mediation schedule, including the times and locations of meetings and the deadline to complete the mediation process.

 If a mediated agreement is reached, it will be provided to all municipal councils for consideration.
 Any mediated agreement will not be binding, and will be subject to the approval of all municipal councils.
 Please note that if a council does not approve the draft mediated agreement, the INC will take back the questions and concerns raised by the respective councils and continue to negotiate until an agreement is reached.
-If the parties reach an impasse and cannot reach an agreement once mediation has occurred, they may want to proceed with other dispute resolution mechanisms.
+If the parties reach an impasse and cannot reach an agreement once mediation has occurred, they should request a mediator's report that outlines areas of agreement and disagreement along with what issues the municipalities may need to utilize an arbitrator to settle.
+This will narrow the specific issues that go to arbitration.

-If no mediated agreement can be reached or if a mediated agreement is not approved by all municipal councils, consider voluntary nonbinding arbitration.
+If no mediated agreement can be reached or if a mediated agreement is not approved by all municipal councils, consider whether voluntary or mandated arbitration are appropriate (for more information, see ICF Completion Dispute Resolution Options Tool H)